 His family hopes that the media attention will shine a spotlight on FTD.

-Bruce Willis’s eldest daughter, Rumer Willis, announced this week that the Hollywood actor is struggling with a language disorder called aphasia and will be stepping back from acting.
+Willis’s eldest daughter, Rumer Willis, announced last March that the Hollywood actor was struggling with a language disorder called aphasia and would be stepping back from acting.

 The Alzheimer’s Association reports that with Alzheimer’s, memory loss is often the first symptom that appears.
 With FTD, people usually experience behavioral and language changes first.
 In addition, people with Alzheimer’s may have difficulty recalling names, but usually don’t have serious problems with speech until later stages.